memiiso/opendbt/README.md

 The `opendbt` library extends the capabilities of dbt.
 It unlocks many customizations, allowing you to tailor dbt to your specific needs and data workflows.

-Forexample create custom transformations by customizing existing adapters
+Forexample creating custom transformations by customizing existing adapters

-With `opendbt` you can go beyond the core functionalities of dbt by seamlessly integrating your customized adapter and providing jinja with custom Python methods tailored to your advanced needs.
+With `opendbt` you can go beyond the core functionalities of dbt by seamlessly integrating your customized adapter and provide jinja with further adapter/python methods.
+Enabling custom python methods tailored to your advanced needs.

 # Sample use cases, examples

 - Use customised adapter, provide jinja with custom python methods
 - Execute Python Model(Python code) Locally
 - Enable Model-Level Orchestration Using Airflow
+- Create page on Airflow Server to serve DBT docs

 please see [examples](docs/EXAMPLES.md).